FAA Emergency Order Establishing Operating Limitations on the Use of Navigable Airspace

 The South Carolina Aeronautics Commission (SCAC) mission is to foster air and economic development by overseeing the safety and development of the state's public use airports, by providing safe and reliable air transportation for state government and business prospects; and by providing aviation education opportunities.

 The SCAC supports each of our programs under the direction of the Aeronautics Commissioners, each of which are appointed by their Legislative Delegations.
 These Commissioners are here to represent the airport needs throughout the state.
-Districts 3, 5 and 6 will expire on February 15th, 2025.
-The District 7 term has been extended by proviso until June 30, 2025.
-It is
+Districts 3 and 6 expired on February 15th, 2025.
+The District 7 term was extended by proviso until June 30, 2025, but has also since expired.
+It is imperative that airports in these districts have representation.

 District 3 airports include: Saluda County, Edgefield County, McCormick County, Anderson Regional, Oconee County, Newberry County, Greenwood County, Pickens County and Laurens County.